nghiavo24/the-dev-hub-be/README.md

 **_Morgan A_**

 ## User Stories
-+ AAU, I want to be able to view the post posting that are open, and click a link to apply for the job.
++ AAU, I want to be able to view the data of the job postings, after logging in.
-+ AAU, I want to be able to keep track of the applications that I have done.
++ AAU, I want to be able to view my own personal data of applications after logging in.
++ AAU, I want to able to add new postings and applications
++ AAU, I want to be able to edit or delete the current postings.
-+ AAU, I want to able to sign in using my gmail.
++ AAU, I want to be able to edit or delete my personal applications.
-+ AAU, I want to be able to edit, delete or add to the postings or applications after signing.
++ AAU, I want to be able to add notes to my applications page.

 **_Jeffrey Koshy_**